NeylorCesar/NeylorCesar/README.md

 Founder & Head of Architecture at Neysoft
 Software Architect & Systems Engineer

-Building scalable platforms for communication, automation and realtime systems Over 15 years of experience in software development and systems integration.
+Building scalable platforms for communication, automation and realtime systems.

+Over 15 years of experience in software development and systems integration.

 Focus: